Recommended children's booklists sorted by age or topic

 Should Year 5 children read for pleasure?

 Reading for pleasure is a very important part of children’s academic and personal development in Year 5.
 Research on children’s reading for pleasure shows that children who choose to read for enjoyment are more likely to achieve higher academic outcomes, have improved mental health and gain economic success later in life.
-What’s more, when children choose to open a book to read, they are able to discover new worlds beyond their own experiences, learn about different people and develop critical thinking and crucial empathy skills, as well as gain advanced language and vocabulary skills.
+What’s more, when children choose to open a book to read, they discover new worlds beyond their own experiences, learn about different people and develop critical thinking and crucial empathy skills, as well as gain advanced language and vocabulary skills.

 What books do 9 and 10 year olds like to read?